Maximvda/ML_VLP/README.md

 | **Second** | Type 1 | 292 | 2 | 494 | false | 5.74 / 7.97 cm |
 | **Third** | Type 1 | 292 | 3 | 190 | false | 5.81 / 8.50 cm |

-Its also interesting to look at some heatmaps of the positioning accuracy.
+It's also interesting to look at some heatmaps of the positioning accuracy.
 In the images below, a heatmap for the entire testbed, a heatmap by a unit cell from the train set and a heatmap by a unit cell from the test set are displayed.
 | Entire testbed | Train heatmap | Test heatmap |
 | --- | --- | --- |